12amogha/LegaEase/README.md

 # LegaEase

 This project is a web-based platform designed to connect clients with lawyers using machine learning for personalized recommendations.
-The system also provides additional features like document processing, OCR (Optical Character Recognition), a legal document generator, and an interactive chatbot for user support.
+The system also provides additional features like document processing, OCR (Optical Character Recognition), a legal document generator, and an interactive chatbot for user support.PHP file were created to see the website designs on local server.

 ## Features